swagger-api/swagger-ui/README.md

 Once you open the Swagger UI, it will load the [Swagger Petstore](http://petstore.swagger.io/v2/swagger.json) service and show its APIs.
 You can enter your own server url and click explore to view the API.

 ### Customize
 You may choose to customize Swagger UI for your organization.
-Here is an overview of whats in its various directories:
+Here is an overview of what's in its various directories:

 -    dist: Contains a distribution which you can deploy on a server or load from your local machine.
 -    dist/lang: The swagger localization